I am super excited to share this nightstand makeover with you today!

 For one, I love how this project turned out and I will enjoy sharing a new paint method with you.

-But also, I get to partner with 4 other great bloggers in showcasing Fusion Studio Metallics while also offering a fantastic giveaway–it doesn’t get much more fun than that.
+But also, I get to partner with 4 other great bloggers in showcasing Fusion Metallics while also offering a fantastic giveaway–it doesn’t get much more fun than that.
+GIVEAWAY NOW CLOSED.

-What I really love about these paints is that they have all the same qualities of regular Fusion paint– They require little prep, have great coverage, and are waterproof and highly durable once fully cured.
+It has all the same great properties of the regular Fusion paint–acrylic base, zero VOC, no need for topcoat– but is made with metallic pigments for a soft, shimmering finish.
+They require little prep, have great coverage, and are waterproof and highly durable once fully cured.

 I’ve played around with them a bit over the past few months, experimenting on picture frames and even this Magnolia Leaf-Wreath I shared with you back in November, but I have been itching to try them out on a whole furniture piece.